bhanumalhotra123/aws-bootcamp-cruddur-2023/notes/week0.md

 Billing and cost
-can setup budget (threshold) based on charges and on things like hours used of a particular service.
+Can setup budget (threshold) based on charges and on things like hours used of a particular service.
 Can setup alerts (email)